sathomas/jsDataV.is/src/text/ch6/02-svg.md

 ];
 ```

 For this visualization we'd like to show the variation in health outcomes among counties.
-The data set provides two variables for that value, a ranking and a Z score (a measure of how far a sample is from the mean in terms of standard deviations).
-The county health rankings provide Z scores slightly modified from the traditional statistical definition.
-Normal Z scores are always positive; in this data set, however, measurements that are subjectively better than average are multiplied by -1 so that they are negative.
-A county whose health outcome is two standard deviations "better" than the mean, for example, is given a Z score of -2 instead of 2.
-This adjustment makes it easier to use these Z scores in our visualization.
+The data set provides two variables for that value, a ranking and a z-score (a measure of how far a sample is from the mean in terms of standard deviations).
+The County Health Rankings provide z-scores slightly modified from the traditional statistical definition.
+Normal z-scores are always positive; in this data set, however, measurements that are subjectively better than average are multiplied by –1 so that they are negative.
+A county whose health outcome is two standard deviations "better" than the mean, for example, is given a z-score of –2 instead of 2.
+This adjustment makes it easier to use these z-scores in our visualization.

-Our first step in working with these Z scores is to find the maximum and minimum values.
+Our first step in working with these z scores is to find the maximum and minimum values.
 We can do that by extracting the outcomes as a separate array and then using the JavaScript built-in `Math.max` and `Math.min` functions.
-Note that the code below uses the `map()` method to extract the array, and that method is only available in modern browsers.
+Note that the following code uses the `map()` method to extract the array, and that method is available only in modern browsers.
 Since we've chosen to use <span class="smcp">SVG</span> images, however, we've already restricted our users to modern browsers, so we might as well take advantage of that when we can.

 ``` {.javascript .numberLines}